 Applications are available twice a year- for spring consideration the application goes live October 1 and is due November 1 for fall consideration, the application goes live May 1 and is due June 1.
 Applications are available for current Arcadia students and can be found on our Financial Aid Forms page.

 Alumni Legacy Grant

 This is an annual $2,000 grant, awarded to the dependent children, grandchildren or great-grandchildren of Arcadia University (formerly Beaver College) alumni who enroll as a full-time undergraduate students at Arcadia University.
 Students must be "dependent" according to federal guidelines.
 To be considered, students must indicate their relationship to an alumni on both the Application for Admission and the Undergraduate Financial Aid Application.

 Arcadia University Sister Cities Scholarship Program

-An annual academic, merit scholarships offered to new, full-time undergraduate students, first-year or transfer, who are residents of one of Philadelphia’s Sister Cities.
+An annual academic, merit scholarship offered to new, full-time undergraduate students, first-year or transfer, who are residents of one of Philadelphia’s Sister Cities.
 Students must be pursuing a first bachelor’s degree full-time and must meet Arcadia’s Undergraduate Admissions Requirements.
 No special application required, all first-year and transfer students who apply for full-time admission will be considered if they are residents of one of the Sister Cities.

 The Sister Cities Program, which, through Citizen Diplomacy International (CDI) (formerly known as the International Visitors Counsel) links Philadelphia to the world.
 CDI developed special relationships with 11 Sister cities.